victorandcode/tblue/README.md

 Log into trello and copy the developer key from https://trello.com/app-key.
 Use that value for this environment variable.

 ### APP_TOKEN
-Use your api key from last step and replace it into the next url https://trello.com/1/authorize?key=**API_KEY**&name=tblueScaffoldingForTrello&expiration=never&response_type=token&scope=read,write
+Use your api key from last step and replace **API_KEY** inside the next url https://trello.com/1/authorize?key=API_KEY&name=tblueScaffoldingForTrello&expiration=never&response_type=token&scope=read,write

 Now copy/paste the full url into your browser

-Grant access to the script so you get a token, only you know what this token is so only your local instance of `tblue` will use it.
+Grant access to the script so you get a token, <span style="color:red">only you know what this token is so only your local instance of `tblue` will use it.</span>

 Now place the token as the value for this environment variable.